 We are exposed to market risk from changes in interest rates which may adversely affect our financial position, results of operations and cash flows.
 In seeking to minimize the risks from interest rate fluctuations, we manage these exposures through our regular operating and financing activities.
 We are exposed to interest rate risk primarily through our borrowings under our \$225.0 million Credit Agreement with a syndicate of banks and our 2006 Floating Rate Notes which were purchased by a group of insurance companies pursuant to our 2006 Note Agreement.
 Under both agreements, we borrow funds at variable interest rates based on the Eurodollar rate or LIBOR rates.
-If the LIBOR and Eurodollar rates fluctuated by 10% from the actual rates in effect during the thirteen weeks ended November 29, 2008, our interest expense would have fluctuated by approximately \$0.1 million from the interest expense recognized for the thirteen weeks ended November 29, 2008.
+If the LIBOR and Eurodollar rates fluctuated by 10% from the actual rates in effect during the thirteen and thirty-nine weeks ended May 30, 2009, interest expense would have fluctuated by approximately \$0.1 million and \$0.3 million from the interest expense recognized for the thirteen and thirty-nine weeks ended May 30, 2009, respectively.

 In January 2008, we entered into an interest rate swap agreement to manage our exposure to interest rate movements and the related effect on our variable rate debt.
 The swap agreement, with a notional amount of \$100.0 million, matures on March 14, 2011.
 We pay a fixed rate of 3.51% and receive a variable rate tied to the three month LIBOR rate.
-We have accounted for this instrument as a cash flow hedge under SFAS No. 133 and, as a result, have recorded all changes in the fair value of the swap agreement in accumulated other comprehensive income, a component of shareholders' equity.
+We have accounted for this instrument as a cash flow hedge under SFAS No. 133 and, as a result, have recorded all changes in the fair value of the swap agreement in accumulated other comprehensive (loss) income, a component of shareholders' equity.
 Refer to Note 4, "Derivative Instruments and Hedging Activities" of our Consolidated Financial Statements for additional information regarding our interest rate swap.